 – relevant localization of content;

-– affordability of services/devices for rural users to adopt so as to fulfil their development needs.
+– affordability of services/devices for rural users to adopt so as to fulfil their development needs;

+– strategies to maintain and encourage the training of technical staff in order to guarantee the reliability of the telecommunication infrastructure;

+– promotion of small, non-profit community operators through radio spectrum planning and licensing.

 In dealing with the above studies, the work under way in response to other Questions being dealt with in ITU-D, and close coordination with relevant activities under those Questions, in particular Questions 1/1, 2/1, 4/1 and Questions 2/2, 4/2 and 5/2, are highly relevant.
 In the same way, the studies shall take into account cases related to indigenous communities, isolated and poorly served areas, least developed countries (LDCs), small island developing states (SIDS) and landlocked developing countries (LLDCs), and highlight their particular needs and other particular situations which need to be considered in developing telecommunication/ICT facilities for these areas.